 Think What are "songs"?

-Think What do you need for "song" at a minimum?
+Think What do we need to create "music" at a minimum?

 Part Two